lightvector/KataGo/docs/Analysis_Engine.md

    * `whiteHandicapBonus (0|N|N-1)`: Optional.
 See `kata-get-rules` in [GTP Extensions](./GTP_Extensions.md) for what these mean.
 Can be used to override the handling of handicap bonus, taking precedence over `rules`.
 E.g. if you want `chinese` rules but with different compensation for handicap stones than Chinese rules normally use.
 You could also always specify this as 0 and do any adjustment you like on your own, by reporting an appropriate `komi`.
    * `boardXSize (integer)`: Required.
 The width of the board.
 Sizes > 19 are NOT supported unless KataGo has been compiled to support them (cpp/game/board.h, MAX_LEN = 19).
 KataGo's official neural nets have also not been trained for larger boards, but should work fine for mildly larger sizes (21,23,25).
    * `boardYSize (integer)`: Required.
 The height of the board.
 Sizes > 19 are NOT supported unless KataGo has been compiled to support them (cpp/game/board.h, MAX_LEN = 19).
 KataGo's official neural nets have also not been trained for larger boards, but should work fine for mildly larger sizes (21,23,25).
    * `analyzeTurns (list of integers)`: Optional.
 Which turns of the game to analyze.
-If this field is not specified, defaults to analyzing the last turn only.
+0 is the initial position, 1 is the position after `moves[0]`, 2 is the position after `moves[1]`, etc. If this field is not specified, defaults to analyzing only the last turn, which is the position after all specified `moves` are made.
    * `maxVisits (integer)`: Optional.
 The maximum number of visits to use.
 If not specified, defaults to the value in the analysis config file.
 If specified, overrides it.
    * `rootPolicyTemperature (float)`: Optional.
 Set this to a value > 1 to make KataGo do a wider search.
    * `rootFpuReductionMax (float)`: Optional.
 Set this to 0 to make KataGo more willing to try a variety of moves.